grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 > ### Using Performance Insights
 >
-> In order to utilize Performance Insights, all you need to do is run a test.
+> To use Performance Insights, just run your test.
 The algorithms automatically analyze
 > the raw metrics and data.
 If we find something, we will let you know in the Performance Overview section at the top of your test

 ## Throughput Limit